ElliscecieDevelopment/bloxstrap-lscc-peripheria/README.md

 > [!CAUTION]
 > The only official places to download base Bloxstrap are [the official GitHub repository](https://github.com/bloxstraplabs/bloxstrap) and [bloxstraplabs.com](https://bloxstraplabs.com), the only place to download this fork is this GitHub repository.
 This fork is not controlled by the Bloxstrap Devs.
+> This was forked from the Bloxstrap Dawndreamer Studios fork, made by Minz (adrigamer278)

 <p align="center">
     <img src="https://github.com/bloxstraplabs/bloxstrap/raw/main/Images/Bloxstrap-full-dark.png#gh-dark-mode-only" width="380">